rdvaq/CodeSample/uft_svm/README.md

-This is the student-facing code repository for CS 106:
 Simple Virtual Machines and Language Translation.

 ----------------------------------------------------------------------------------

 In the repository, you'll find these directories:

   - `bin` holds compiled binaries and also scripts.
-Add it to your `$PATH`.

   - `build` is a holding area for compiled files (`.o` and that ilk).
     If you are having trouble compiling, it is safe to remove